Bleeding from the genitals can be a deeply concerning and alarming symptom.

 Ureaplasma is a bacterium that lives naturally in the respiratory, urinary, and reproductive tracts.
 It can be transmitted through sexual contact, but often appears on its own as a result of an imbalance in the natural flora in the vagina.
 Symptoms may include pain during urination, unusual discharge, and inflammation of the urethra.

 In women: Ureaplasma can cause inflammation of the urethra, pain during urination, and unusual, watery vaginal discharge.
-Bleeding may occur due to irritation and inflammation around the vagina.
+Bleeding may occur due to irritation and inflammation around the vagina, but this is very rare.

 In men: Men with Ureaplasma infections may experience inflammation of the urethra, pain during urination, and unusual discharge from the penis.
-This inflammation can sometimes cause bleeding from the urethra.
+This inflammation can sometimes cause bleeding from the urethra, but this is also extremely rare.

 Herpes